 What are the benefits of birch leaves?

-Rich in saponins and flavonoids, birch leaves have numerous properties including diuretic, depurative, anti-inflammatory and antiseptic qualities.
-They're particularly recommended for gout and urinary tract infections as they promote waste elimination by significantly increasing urine output.
-Birch leaves may also benefit rheumatism, arthritis, osteoarthritis and rheumatoid arthritis sufferers.
-With anti-infective, anti-inflammatory and healing properties, they help treat minor skin conditions.
-Finally, they may combat water retention, oedema and cellulite.
+Rich in saponins and flavonoids, birch leaves have many properties, notably diuretic, depurative, anti-inflammatory and antiseptic.
+They are particularly recommended for gout and urinary infections since they promote elimination of the body’s wastes by greatly increasing urine volume.
+Birch leaves would also have a beneficial effect for rheumatism, arthritis, osteoarthritis and rheumatoid polyarthritis.
+With anti-infective, anti-inflammatory and healing properties, birch leaves help treat minor skin complaints.
+Finally, they may also help combat water retention, oedema and cellulite.

 Contraindications and warnings

-Birch leaf tea is contraindicated for pregnant or breastfeeding women, children under 12, those allergic to birch pollen or paracetamol, and people with severe heart or kidney conditions.
+Consumption of birch leaf tea is contraindicated for pregnant or breastfeeding women, children under 12, people allergic to birch pollen or to paracetamol, and those suffering from severe heart or kidney failure.

 Comments